Laura-ElenaComanac/Java-Projects/README.md

 # Java Projects With Graphical Interfaces

-## Applications that use the layered architecture, Observer pattern and JavaFX for the GUI
+# Applications that use the Layered architecture, Observer pattern and JavaFX and CSS for the GUI

+  MySocialNetwork

   Boss-Employees

   Holidays

-  MySocialNetwork -- The best

   Teacher-Students